-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Clinical Coding, Medical Summarisation and other administrative services Data Vitality The practice uses the listed processor(s) as a service for coding letters received from others, filing, medical summarisation and letter creation.
-The source of this data as a patient is your electronic patient record.
-All records held in the Practice EMIS system be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care "GP records should be retained until 10 years after the patient's death or after the patient has permanently left the country, unless they remain in the UK.
-Electronic patient records must not be destroyed or deleted for the foreseeable future."
-Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights processing of new patient forms and other administrative services [ADD ANY YOU USE BELOW; DELETE ANY IF NOT USED] GP Automate HealthTech-1 registrations, coding letters received from others, filing, medical summarisation and letter creation.
+The source of this data varies - for example, you may input data into a registration system online, or we may receive information from another health and care provider. system be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care "GP records should be retained until 10 years after the patient's death or after the patient has permanently left the country, unless they remain in the UK.
+Electronic patient records must not be destroyed or deleted for the foreseeable future." the exercise of official authority.
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
 Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
 This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
+Right to complain: If you are dissatisfied with the way the Practice processes your data, you